StackVista/stackstate-docs/configure/security/authentication/oidc.md

 * Running the helm upgrade command for the first time will result in restarting of pods possibly causing a short interruption of availability.
 * The authentication configuration is stored as a Kubernetes secret.
 {% endhint %}

+Configuration field explanation:

+1. **clientId** - The ID of the OIDC client from the first step
+2. **secret** - The secret for the OIDC client from the first step
+3. **discoveryUri** - URI that can be used to discover the OIDC provider.
+Normally also documented or returned when creating the client in the OIDC provider.
+4. **jwsAlgorithm** - The default for OIDC is `RS256`.
+If your OIDC provider uses a different one it can be changed here
+5. **scope** - Should match (or be a subset of) the scope provided in the OIDC provider configuration.
+StackState uses this to request access to these parts of a user profile in the OIDC provider.
+6. **redirectUri** - Optional: The URI where the login callback endpoint of StackState is reachable.
+Populated by default using the `stackstate.baseUrl`, but can be overriden (must be a fully qualified URL that points to the `/loginCallback` path)
+7. **jwtClaims** -
+   1. **usernameField** - The field in the OIDC user profile that should be used as the username.
+By default this will be the `preferred_username`, however many providers omit this field.
+A good alternative is `email`.
+   2. **groupsField** - The field from which StackState will read the role/group for a user.

+Finally make sure that the roles users can have in Keycloak are mapped to the correct subjects in StackState using the `roles.guest`, `roles.powerUser` or `roles.admin` settings; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
+More roles can be created as well.
+See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.
 {% endtab %}